-- ullet Suppose we have c possible tags for each of the n words in the sentence. - How many possible tag sequences? - There are $c^n$ possible tag sequences: the number grows exponentially in the length n. - $\bullet$ For all but small n, too many sequences to efficiently enumerate. - This is starting to sound familiar...
+- ullet Suppose we have c possible tags for each of the n words in the sentence. - How many possible tag sequences? - There are c^n possible tag sequences: the number grows exponentially in the length n. - \bullet For all but small n, too many sequences to efficiently enumerate. - We could also use beam search to do approximate search